riocastillo/codewars/README.md

 # my codewars
-These are my soultions to problems on codewars
+Soultions to problems on codewars, 5-7 problems a week